-The aggregate remuneration, including bonuses but excluding retirement allowances, for fiscal year 2012 to all Directors, Corporate Auditors, Executive Officers and Group Executive Officers of the Company who served during fiscal year 2012 was ¥969 million.
+The aggregate remuneration, including bonuses but excluding retirement allowances, for fiscal year 2013 to all Directors, Audit & Supervisory Board Members, Executive Officers and Group Executive Officers of the Company who served during fiscal year 2013 was ¥1,159 million.

 Bonuses to be received by the director are determined by a resolution of an ordinary general meeting of shareholders of the Company.
 Bonuses so paid are not deductible by the Company for tax purposes and, for financial reporting purposes, are reported under selling, general and administrative expenses as a charge against income and are based on the Company's financial performance for the fiscal year.
-During fiscal year 2013, Directors' bonus are not to be paid for the fiscal year 2012.
-Furthermore, despite shareholders' approval for ¥82 million allowance for Directors' bonuses schedule to be paid in installments, in July 2011 and December 2011 respectively, by the resolution of the 111th Ordinary General Meeting of Shareholders held on June 24, 2011, payment of the latter installment in the amount of ¥53 million was cancelled in view of the deterioration in earnings meanwhile.
+During fiscal year 2014, the Company will pay bonuses in the total amount of ¥98 million to Directors as a group in their capacity as such (excluding bonuses for their services as employees) in respect of fiscal year 2014, as approved by the Company's shareholders at the Ordinary General Meeting of Shareholders held on June 21, 2013.

-In accordance with customary Japanese business practice, when a Director or Corporate Auditor retires, a proposal to pay a lump-sum retirement allowance is submitted to the shareholders for their approval.
-After shareholders' approval is obtained, the amount of the retirement allowance for a Director or Corporate Auditor is fixed by the Board of Directors or Board of Corporate Auditors and generally reflects his remuneration and position at the time of retirement, the length of his service as a Director or Corporate Auditor and his contribution to the Company's performance.
+In accordance with customary Japanese business practice, when a Director or Audit & Supervisory Board Member retires, a proposal to pay a lump-sum retirement allowance is submitted to the shareholders for their approval.
+After shareholders' approval is obtained, the amount of the retirement allowance for a Director or Audit & Supervisory Board Member is fixed by the Board of Directors or Audit & Supervisory Board and generally reflects his remuneration and position at the time of retirement, the length of his service as a Director or Audit & Supervisory Board Member and his contribution to the Company's performance.
 At the Ordinary General Meeting of Shareholders held on June 27, 2007, the shareholders approved the abolishment of this retirement allowance system.
-Accordingly, the Company will pay incumbent Directors and Corporate Auditors their final retirement allowances corresponding to their tenure through June 27, 2007 in accordance with standards prescribed by the Company.
+Accordingly, the Company will pay incumbent Directors and Audit & Supervisory Board Members their final retirement allowances corresponding to their tenure through June 27, 2007 in accordance with standards prescribed by the Company.
 The amount of such final retirement allowance through June 27, 2007 is ¥498 million, for which the Company has established a reserve.